-Jay Dart is a Canadian drawist, author and designer whose practice includes bookworks, animated videos and mixed media installations that add an experiential element to his exhibitions.
-Dart’s work has been shown in galleries and art fairs around the world including exhibitions in Montreal, Toronto, Vancouver, Ottawa and Regina; as well as in Internationally in Paris, New York, and Amsterdam.
+Jay Dart is a Canadian drawist, author and designer whose practice includes bookworks, animated videos and mixed media installations.
+Dart’s work has been shown in galleries and art fairs around the world including exhibitions in Montreal, Toronto, Vancouver, Ottawa and Regina; as well as internationally in Paris, New York, and Amsterdam.
 He is the recipient of multiple grants and honors including from the Canada Council for the Arts, the Ontario Arts Council, and a National Magazine Award for editorial illustration.
 His work has been featured on CBC Radio and TV including a profile on The Exhibitionists.
 Dart is a graduate of the University of Guelph’s Fine Art programme.
 Currently, he lives and draws with his family in a small hamlet outside the sprawl of Toronto, and he teaches Drawing and Design at Durham College and Sheridan College.

-In 2019, Dart self-published an artist edition of Where Yawns Go: Volume 1 that brings together the narrative that has been building his exhibitions over the past decade within the backwoods frontiers of a mindscape known as Yawnder.
-The Field Guide to Yawnder, featuring an illustrated overview to the people and places in his imagined world, was published in 2016 by the Robert McLaughlin Gallery in conjunction with my solo exhibition and can be found, among other places, at the Art Gallery of Ontario bookstore.
+In 2019, Dart self-published an artist edition of Where Yawns Go: Volume 1 – a picture book that brings together the narrative that has been evolving in his exhibitions over the past decade.
+The Field Guide to Yawnder, featuring an illustrated overview of the people and places in his whimsical mindscape of Yawnder, was published in 2016 by the Robert McLaughlin Gallery in conjunction with his solo exhibition and can be found, among other places, at the Art Gallery of Ontario bookstore.

 He is represented by Galerie Youn in Montreal.
-In the Fall of 2015, they published a catalogue titled Jay Dart: Images of Yawnder.
-Works are also available at Slate Gallery in Regina, Saskatchewan and Gallery Jones in Vancouver.
+In the Fall of 2015, Galerie Youn published a catalogue titled Jay Dart: Images of Yawnder.
+Works are also available at Slate Gallery in Regina and Gallery Jones in Vancouver.

-As a freelance graphic designer and illustrator, Jay Dart has worked with Yen magazine (Australia), Max Joseph magazine (Germany), Land of Nod, Globe & Mail, Maisoneuve, NOW Magazine, Leo Burnett, Rogers Media, RESFEST International Film Festival, Sons & Daughters Film Production Co, University of Toronto, University of Guelph, Toronto Cyclists Union, and Juno Award winning singer/songwriter, Donovan Woods.
+As a freelance graphic designer and illustrator, Jay Dart has worked with the Globe & Mail, Yen magazine (Australia), Max Joseph magazine (Germany), Land of Nod, Maisoneuve, NOW Magazine, Leo Burnett, Rogers Media, RESFEST International Film Festival, Sons & Daughters Film Production Co, University of Toronto, University of Guelph, Toronto Cyclists Union, and Juno Award winning singer/songwriter, Donovan Woods.
 He received a National Magazine Award for his editorial illustration for the Globe & Mail.

 2020 Digital Originals project grant // Canada Council for the Arts